gerardofb/Challenge_WebApi/README.md

 ```
 docker-compose up --force-recreate --build
 ```
+> [!TIP]
-> Then, for proper working of the api, you should seed the database using only once the .exe in the project ConsoleSeedChallenge_TL
+> For proper working of the api, you should seed the database using only once the .exe in the project ConsoleSeedChallenge_TL
 > Lastly, navigate to http://localhost:6400/swagger/index.html and test the API.
 The project ConsoleConsumerTopics is just for checking the queues in kafka

 > [!IMPORTANT]